 Avid Pro Tools is a leading DAW in the professional audio community and is far from new to the object-based mixing workflow.
 SPAT Revolution can use the AAX version of its plug-in suite SEND, RETURN and ROOM to establish connection between Avid Pro Tools and the SPAT Revolution environment.
 At the base, this is to provide the automation link via OSC for local or remote integration.
 All the SPAT plug-in parameters are made available to Pro Tools in order to record the metadata (automation) of the immersive creation.

-As mentioned in the troubleshooting guide, using specific tracks as your SPAT object is the best practice for dealing with these sources/objects you are sending for external rendering.
-You can simply use tracks as your audio objects. (similar to many object-based mixing workflows proposed by DAW).
-This way you can leave the session audio tracks and their channel insertions as they are, and simply send your audio tracks to the SPAT Revolution object tracks.
+As mentioned in the integration documents and troubleshooting guide, using specific tracks (such as aux) as your SPAT object is the best practice for dealing with these sources/objects you are sending for external rendering.
+This way you can leave the session audio tracks and their channel insertions as they are, and simply send these audio tracks to the SPAT Revolution object tracks.
 This allows you to send a single audio track or multiple ones (stem) to the SPAT Revolution object tracks.
 Being with local audio integration (LAP) or alternate audio routing methods in single or dual computer setups (virtual audio bridge, network I/O, etc), this is flexible approach.

 New updated templates are available for use with Avid Pro Tools.
-They are start sessions and can be used as examples to see how to integrate SPAT Revolution using the SPAT plug-in suite SEND, RETURN and ROOM.
-They are .ptxt session template files and can be copied to your Pro Tools Session Templates folder.
-A SPAT Revolution .JSON file is as well provided.
-They can be used with the Local Audio Path (LAP) feature, others rely on alternate audio devices such as audio bridge on single machine computer or other high channel count audio devices in dual computer setup.
+They are .ptxt session template files and can be used as examples to see how to integrate SPAT Revolution, using the SPAT plug-in suite SEND, RETURN and ROOM.
+While some templates use the Local Audio Path (LAP) feature, others rely on alternate audio devices such as audio bridge on single machine computer or other high channel count audio devices in dual computer setup.

 You can download the following session templates and presets: